Paediatric and juvenile caries treatment

 Highly evolved caries in children, teenagers o young adults

-In these cases, the pediatric or juvenile dentist will need to use esthetic composite materials to restore the tooth, and in cases where the dental nerve is also affected, he will need to perform a pulpal treatment.
+In these cases, the paediatric or juvenile dentist will need to use esthetic composite materials to restore the tooth, and in cases where the dental nerve is also affected, he will need to perform a pulpal treatment.
 In some cases, it is also recommended the use of a crown (cover) when the amount of dental structure destroyed is too large due to the advanced state of the child´s, teenager´s or young adult´s caries.

 How long does it take for caries to destroy a tooth?

 It will depend on every case.
-Active caries in pediatric or juvenile population with many risk factors will have a fast progression, while early stages of caries in highly motivated and involved in their own oral health children, teenagers or young adults, may progress slowly.
-The most important issue in these cases is early visits to the pediatric or juvenile dental clinic to find as soon as possible any type of problem.
+Active caries in paediatric or juvenile population with many risk factors will have a fast progression, while early stages of caries in highly motivated and involved in their own oral health children, teenagers or young adults, may progress slowly.
+The most important issue in these cases is early visits to the paediatric or juvenile dental clinic to find as soon as possible any type of problem.

 What happens if caries is not treated?